sjentsch/lsjDocs/Other/StatTheory.rst

 on *assumptions*.
 This sounds like a bad thing.
 In everyday life people say things like “you should never make assumptions”, and psychology classes often talk about assumptions and biases as bad things that we should try to avoid.
-From bitter personal experience I have learned never to say such things around philosophers!
+From personal experience I have learned never to say such things around philosophers!

 On the limits of logical reasoning